MyGet/MyGetDocs/Docs.Site/Docs/How-To/Publish-to-MyGet-from-a-VSTS-build.markdown

 ## Adding the NuGet Publisher build step

 Edit your build definition and add a new build step.
 Under the **Package** node, find the **NuGet Publisher** task and add it to your build definition.
 The order in which this step runs is not very important, except that it has to happen after the NuGet packages already have been created.
-Ideally, this step only runs when build and running tests is succesful.
+Ideally, this step only runs when build and running tests is successful.

 ![Adding the NuGet Publisher build task to publish from VSTS to MyGet](Images/vsts-add-nuget-publisher.png)